December 22, 2014

-NIH policy stipulates that a system be in place for appropriate oversight and monitoring to ensure the safety of participants and the validity of the data in all NIH-sponsored or NIH-conducted clinical trials (http://grants.nih.gov/grants/guide/notice-files/not98-084.html).
-Data and safety monitoring is required for all types of clinical trials, including physiologic, toxicity, and dose-finding studies (Phase I); studies seeking further safety data and preliminary evidence of efficacy (Phase II); efficacy, effectiveness and comparative trials (Phase III); and post-marketing studies (Phase IV).
-It includes all types of medical and non-medical intervention studies (e.g., behavioral, prevention, therapeutic diagnostic) trials.
-Monitoring should be commensurate with the study risks.
-This policy provides each IC with the flexibility to implement the requirement for data and safety monitoring as appropriate for its clinical research activities.
+NIH policy stipulates that a system be in place for appropriate oversight and monitoring to ensure the safety of participants and the validity and integrity of the data in all NIH-supported or NIH-conducted clinical trials (http://grants.nih.gov/grants/guide/notice-files/not98-084.html).
+Data and safety monitoring is required for all types of clinical trials, including physiologic, toxicity, and dose-finding studies (Phase I); studies seeking further safety data and preliminary evidence of efficacy (Phase II); efficacy, effectiveness and comparative trials (Phase III), etc. Monitoring should be commensurate with the study risks, size and complexity.
+This policy provides each Institute or Center (IC) with the flexibility to implement the requirement for data and safety monitoring as appropriate for its clinical research activities.
 Further guidance to this policy (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-00-038.html), released in June of 2000, stated that investigators must submit a general description of the data and safety monitoring plan for Phase I and Phase II clinical trials as part of the research application, prior to an award being made.
-Investigators are required to submit a description of a monitoring and implementation plan for all clinical trials to the IC before the trial begins.
-All monitoring plans must include a general description of the mechanisms for reporting adverse events (AEs) and unanticipated problems (UPs) to the Institutional Review Board(s) (IRB), the Food and Drug Administration (FDA), and the National Institutes of Health (NIH).
-Oversight of the monitoring activity is the joint responsibility of the investigator(s) and the NIDCR.
+Investigators are required to submit a detailed monitoring plan for Phase I and Phase II clinical trials to the IC before the trial begins.
+All monitoring plans must include a description of the mechanisms for reporting adverse events (AEs) and unanticipated problems (UPs) to the Institutional Review Board(s) (IRB), the Food and Drug Administration (FDA), and the National Institutes of Health (NIH).

-This policy applies to all safety monitoring for any NIDCR-supported grant, cooperative agreement or contract that includes clinical research.
+This policy applies to all data and safety monitoring for any NIDCR-supported grant, cooperative agreement or contract that includes clinical research.

 NIDCR supports clinical research, interventional clinical trials and observational studies that vary in size and complexity.
-It is NIDCR's responsibility to ensure the appropriate oversight and monitoring of the conduct of all NIDCR's clinical studies
+It is NIDCR's responsibility to ensure the appropriate oversight and monitoring of the conduct of all NIDCR clinical studies.